-A thyroid imbalance can cause premature graying.
-Even though some foods, such as blackstrap molasses, seaweed, nettles, black sesame seeds, wheat grass, and chlorophyll are thought to be beneficial in strengthen the kidneys and blood, excessive consumption of foods such as seaweed that contain high iodine content can cause problems in the thyroid gland, thus leading to premature aging.
+A thyroid imbalance can cause hair graying.
+Even though some foods, such as blackstrap molasses, seaweed, nettles, black sesame seeds, wheatgrass, and chlorophyll are thought to be beneficial in strengthening the kidneys and blood, excessive consumption of foods such as seaweed that contain high iodine content can cause problems in the thyroid gland, thus leading to premature aging.

 Low Copper Level

-Another common cause of premature graying is a lowered amount of copper in the body.
-It is believed that consumption of blackstrap molasses is beneficial as a therapy for copper deficiency.
+Another common cause is a lowered amount of copper in the body.
+It is believed that the consumption of blackstrap molasses is beneficial as a therapy for copper deficiency.
 Avoiding corn syrup is one method to learn how to get rid of premature gray hair and improve the body’s level of copper.

 Myths Surrounding Gray Hair

 Pluck One Gray Hair and Two or Three Will Grow Back – There are a number of myths associated with hair graying.
 For example, it has long been believed that if you pluck one gray strand from your head, those multiple others will come in its place.

 While this may seem to be happening, it is simply the natural process of graying hairs.
 Each one that grows when the person is aging has less and less melanin, so the pigmentation level is less and less.
 Eventually, the new hairs that are coming in contain little or no pigmentation.